-If you’re planning on flying it’s a life-saver!
+Whilst airline travel seems like a distant memory (remember how we used to be able just hop on a plane and go to europe for the weekend if we fancied?!) it’s a life-saver for flying or travelling by train!
 Especially if you’re travelling on your own or with several children.
 You can take it all the way to the gate and into the aircraft.

 It’s also compatible with most car seats and comes with all the standard accessories (sun shade, rain cover etc).

-With the newborn insert you basically buy a pram and pushchair in one, so although it’s expensive (£369) it’s a worthwhile investment as far as I’m concerned.
+With the newborn insert you basically buy a pram and pushchair in one, so although it’s expensive (£399!) it’s a worthwhile investment if you're looking for something light and foldeable.

 PRAM AND CARSEAT TOY

+My ALL time favourite!
 Now here is a baby product every new parent definitely ought to have!
 Our kids LOVED the Manhattan Toy Wimmer-Ferguson Infant Stim Mobile To Go Travel Toy.
-We have ended up giving it to several friends as baby gifts and everybody says their children love it.
+We have ended up giving it to several friends as baby gifts and everybody says their baby loves it.

-Your baby will grow out of it as soon as he or she is able to pull and grab its dangling graphical cards, but even then it’s well worth it!
-Last time I bought it, it retailed at £8.99 on Amazon UK.
+Your baby will grow out of it as soon as he or she is able to pull and grab its dangling graphical cards, but even then it’s well worth the £8.99 (on Amazon UK).

 Found this useful?
-Haven’t read our “Top 10 baby products every new parent ought to have: Part 1” yet?
+Haven’t read our "Top 10 baby product every new parent ought to have - Part 1" yet?